squakez/camel-k-rest-cicd/README.md

 kubectl create secret generic my-datasource --from-file db/datasource-prod.properties -n production
 ```

 NOTE: the database settings are not meant to be used in any production environment without applying proper security policies.
+The Pod running is ephemeral, so, anything stored there will be lost when restarting.

 ### Initialize DB